LuiyTheNinja/LuiyTheNinja/README.md

 <h1>Hi, I'm James! <br/><a href="https://www.linkedin.com/in/james-cooper-539261186/">Cybersecurity Professional</a></h1>
 <br/>
-<h2>Please note my github is a WIP in projects, some projects are not complete, and their are place holders for my sanity!
-Please check often :D</h2>
+<h2>Please note my github is a WIP; Some projects are not complete, and there are place holders for my sanity!
+Please check  back often :D</h2>
 <br/>

 <h2>👨‍💻 Cybersecurity Projects:</h2>